WORK180/hubspot-api/README.md

 ```

 ## Contributions
 At this stage we are not configured to accept contribtuions, please check back later.
-In the meantime please open an issue on github, and we will priorities accordingly.
+In the meantime please open an issue on github, and we will prioritise accordingly.

 ### Local Development
 #### Tool Set